-The Pupil Premium is allocated to children from low-income families who are currently known to be eligible for free school meals (FSM) in both mainstream and non-mainstream settings and children who have been looked after continuously for more than six months.
+The Pupil Premium is allocated to children from low-income families who are currently known to be eligible for free school meals (FSM), or who have claimed free school meals in the last six years.
+It is also available for children who have been looked after continuously for more than six months.

 The main aims of pupil premium are to: